oicleevan/the-deeps/README.md

 ## how to play

 You can download the `adventure_linux` file from [the release section](https://github.com/oicleevan/text-dungeon-adventure/releases/).
 You can then launch it from a terminal with `./adventure_linux`.
+(Pre-release candidates do not include a binary, you must compile from source.)

-A binary distribution is included in the source code, at `bin/`.
+A binary distribution is also included in the source code, at `bin/`.
 You can execute it in a terminal with `bin/adventure`.

 ## building from source